How to Use Coffee Syrup

 Some standard specialty coffee drinks that use different flavored coffee syrups are:

-The above list isn’t even a fraction of the available flavors that are used in specialty drinks.
+The above list doesn’t even represent a fraction of the available flavors used in specialty drinks.

 As I mentioned earlier, the flavor variety is in the hundreds, so there likely isn’t a recipe in existence that can’t accommodate a drop of flavored coffee syrup.